An atlas of K3 surfaces with finite automorphism group: Notation, Preliminaries

 where the computation were too heavy to finish (there are too many facets on the effective cone), and thus we have only a lower bound.
-For these cases one can obtain the exact number of $(-2)$-curves using the following approach communicated to us by one of the referees:
+For these cases, one can obtain the exact number of $(-2)$-curves using the following approach communicated to us by one of the referees.

-One start by embedding the lattice $\NS X)$ into another Néron-Severi lattice $\Ns'$ of larger rank for which one has already determined the set of classes of $(-2)$-curves.
+One starts by embedding the lattice $\NS X)$ into another N\'eron--Severi lattice $\Ns'$ of larger rank for which one has already determined the set of classes of $(-2)$-curves.
 For example, let us take

 for $\Ns'$, as in Section \ref{subsec:The-latticeUE8E8}.
-The set of $(-2)$-curves $A_{1},...,A_{19}$ and their configuration had been determined in the classical work of Vinberg \cite{Vinberg2}.
-Let $\mathcal{P}_{18}$ be be the positive cone of $II_{1,17}\otimes\RR$ containing an ample class, and $\mathcal{N}_{18}$ the set of the closures of connected components of the complement of the union of all hyperplanes $(r)^{\perp}$ of $\mathcal{P}_{18}$ defined by $(-2)$-vectors $r$.
+The set of $(-2)$-curves $A_{1},\dots,A_{19}$ and their configuration had been determined in the classical work of Vinberg \cite{Vinberg2}.
+Let $\mathcal{P}_{18}$ be the positive cone of $II_{1,17}\otimes\RR$ containing an ample class and $\mathcal{N}_{18}$ the set of the closures of connected components of the complement of the union of all hyperplanes $(r)^{\perp}$ of $\mathcal{P}_{18}$ defined by $(-2)$-vectors $r$.
 Suppose that we have a primitive embedding

 and let $\mathcal{P}_{X}$ be the positive cone of $\NS X)\otimes S$ containing an ample class.
-We assume that $\mathcal{P}_{X}$ is embedded into $\mathcal{P}_{18}$, and regard $\mathcal{P}_{X}$ as a subspace of $\mathcal{P}_{18}$.
+We assume that $\mathcal{P}_{X}$ is embedded into $\mathcal{P}_{18}$ and regard $\mathcal{P}_{X}$ as a subspace of $\mathcal{P}_{18}$.
 We consider the closed subsets

 of $\mathcal{P}_{X}$ that contain a non-empty open subset of $\mathcal{P}_{X}$.
 In \cite{ShimadaIMRN}, these closed subsets $\mathcal{P}_{X}\cap N'$ are called induced chambers.
 Let $N_{X}$ be the closure of the ample cone of $\NS X)$.
-Since $N_{X}$ has only finitely many number of walls, the cone $N_{X}$ is tessellated by a finite number of induced chambers.
-By the method \cite{ShimadaIMRN}, we can determine the set of induced chambers contained in $N_{X}$, and hence the set of walls of $N_{X}$, that is, the classes of $(-2)$-curves on X. More precisely, let $G$ be the subgroup of $O(\NS X))$ consisting of isometries $g\in O(\NS X))$ that preserves $N_{X}$ and extends to an isometry of $\Ns'=II_{1,17}$.
+Since $N_{X}$ has only finitely many walls, the cone $N_{X}$ is tessellated by a finite number of induced chambers.
+By the method in \cite{ShimadaIMRN}, we can determine the set of induced chambers contained in $N_{X}$, and hence the set of walls of $N_{X}$, that is, the classes of $(-2)$-curves on X. More precisely, let $G$ be the subgroup of $O(\NS X))$ consisting of the isometries $g\in O(\NS X))$ that preserve $N_{X}$ and extend to an isometry of $\Ns'=II_{1,17}$.
 We can calculate a complete set of representatives of orbits of the action of $G$ on the set of induced chambers contained in $N_{X}$.